 “I remember, I told [the owner] no, I’m not interested in working at a drive-in,” says Geissinger, who, at the time, was enrolled in electronics school.
 “But I said, fine, I’ll give you two weekends while you find someone else.
 But after two weeks, he couldn’t find anyone, so I gave him three weeks.
 Then another week.
 And I’m still there.”

-Movie-lover Wilson Shankweiler opened the drive-in -- the first such theater in the state of Pennsylvania -- in April 1934, a year after the first drive-in theater in the country opened in Camden, N.J.
+Movie-lover Wilson Shankweiler opened the drive-in—the first such theater in the state of Pennsylvania—in April 1934, a year after the first drive-in theater in the country opened in Camden, New Jersey.

-For years, people parked their cars on the four-acre lot, passing their summer evenings in the glow of the movie screen.
+For years, people parked their cars on the 4-acre lot, passing their summer evenings in the glow of the movie screen.